dogoncouch/old-cipher/README.md

 The Vigenere cipher was eventually cracked by figuring out the keyword length. and then cracking each Caesar cipher one by one.

 ## Bibliography
-Most of the information in these descriptions is from "The Code Book", written by Simon Singh and published in the year 2000, which is a great read for anyone interested in cryptography, history, or good writing.
+Most of the information in these descriptions is from "The Code Book", written by Simon Singh and published in the year 2000, which is a great read for anyone interested in cryptography, history, or quality writing.